EOxServer/eoxserver/developers/plugins.rst

-All plugins are self-registering, which means the module containing the component just needs to be imported through any kind of import mechanism and, voilà, the component is registered.
+All plugins are self-registering, which means the module containing the component just needs to be imported through any kind of import mechanism and, voilà, the component is registered and ready for use.

 Important